angelmarques/EDCS-FederatedLearning/README.md

-# Federated Learning Network
+# Federated Learning Local System

-Provides a central node, and a client node implementation to build a Federated Learning network.
+Central node and a client node implementation to build a Federated Learning network in local.
 The central node orchestrates the training of one or several models that is performed by the client nodes.
 Each client node has its own dataset to train a local model, and sends the result of the training to the central node, that calculates the average of all the weights of the node clients models.
 That average will be used by the clients on the next rounds of trainings.
 The local data of each client node is never shared with any other node.

-## Introduction

-There are two options for running the nodes in the network, using Docker to create containers for each kind of node, or using a standard local installation from the command line.
-Of course, both can be mixed (some nodes running as containers and other by command line).
+For the execution, we will be using a standard local installation from the command line.

 ### Datasets
 For now, there are two models for training: MNIST and Chest X-Ray.
 For using the MNIST one you don't need to install anything else because the client node downloads the dataset when it runs the training, but for the Chest X-Ray model you'll need a dataset to get it working.

-Download the dataset from https://data.mendeley.com/public-files/datasets/rscbjbr9sj/files/f12eaf6d-6023-432f-acc9-80c9d7393433/file_downloaded, and uncompress it wherever you want on the client node machine, in a folder called `chest_xray`.
+The dataset was downloaded from https://data.mendeley.com/public-files/datasets/rscbjbr9sj/files/f12eaf6d-6023-432f-acc9-80c9d7393433/file_downloaded, As you can see, it is already attached in th directory datasets of this repo.
-The final structure must be (other content in this folder will be ignored):
+The final structure should be (other content in this folder will be ignored):

     chest_xray
          |----- train